 You may wish to quickly see who the most active or highest-scoring leads are within a list.
 You could then create a specific email campaign or automated program just for this segment, or push the segment into Salesforce.
 You could also create a segment of low-scoring leads to target them for a lead nurturing campaign.

 Segmenting based on email subscriptions will allow you to create list segments that will show you exactly which prospects, leads, and customers have subscribed to your emails.
 You can use these segments to send to or suppress against on your email campaigns.

 Create a segment based on prospects email subscriptions.
 For example - create a segment based on a prospects job title and email subscription preferences.
 In the example below this would create a segment or Marketing Directors that have subscribed to your promotions and newsletter campaigns.

 Create a segment based on new prospects that have recently been entered into Act-On.
-For example - create a segment of prospects from a specific city that entered your system in November that have a lead score of at least 25.
+For example - create a segment of prospects from a specific city that entered your list in November that have a lead score of at least 25.

 The Search method is a blanket search tool that looks across all profile information known about a contact; an example of this would be a search for 'John' may return a contact with the first name of John, the last name of Johnson, someone who works for a Company named John's Industries, or a contact with the e-mail domain of @johns.com.

 Direct Selection Method